-The way in which we see today is the result of 500 million years of evolution.
+The way in which we see and we are viewing films today is the result of 500 million years of evolution.
 Five billion neurons alone are busy processing visual stimuli in our brain, engaging 30 different areas of the brain, which translate the signals from our eyes into a seemingly uniform image.

 According to the latest brain studies, only a small proportion of our vision depends on what we “really” see and is received as light signals and converted via the optical nerves and the thalamus into a visual perception in our brains.
 Most of what transforms our visual perception into lasting impressions stems from the brain itself.
 It’s memories and feelings, which of their own accord, combine with the visual signals in our brain to form individual, apparently logical and graspable experiences we can personally understand.

 Octopuses here provide a great example for what seeing means.
 Due to a coincidental parallel in our evolutions, octopuses have similar seeing organs to humans.
 Their visual reality is not created in the eye, but in the brain (which is a vital asset for both species), which makes for a whole different cinema in an octopus’ head.
 Despite the similarity in our seeing organs, they perceive their surrounding in a completely different way than we humans do.
 That’s why we recommend you refrain from working with these eight-tentacled sea creatures when creating videos and films.